AhmedSaidCitak/Liman_Documentation/README.md

   - via Uploading
 - How to change Domain Settings
 - How to get to know about Samba and Domain
+- Listing and Creating Users, Groups and Computers in Domain

 **Ahmed Said Çıtak - Intern at HAVELSAN - 2021**